 - Difficulty understanding and following social rules

-To measure a child’s adaptive behaviors, a specialist will observe the child’s skills and compare them to other children of the same age.
-They may observe how well the child can feed or dress himself or herself; how well the child is able to communicate with and understand others; and how the child interacts with family, friends, and other children of the same age.
+A specialist will observe the child’s skills and compare them to other children of the same age.
+They may watch how well the child can feed or dress himself or herself, how well the child communicates with and understand others, and how the child interacts with others.